 How to create a Geometric Mosaic Tile pattern

-This step took a bit of time.
 I spent an entire evenings playing around with patterns.
-I really wanted to incorporate the black penny tile, but it just kept not looking quite right.
+I really wanted to incorporate the black penny tile, but it kept not looking quite right.
 Eventually I had to let it go and reminded myself of the design saying, “Less is more.”

 At this point in the process, the tiles were still just sitting on top the coffee table.
-The next step was to glue them down.
+My next step was to glue them down.

 Glue down your tile